Coping with Mental Health: Psychotherapy (Talk Therapy)

 Therapy may be short-term (a few sessions) or long-term (months or years), depending on your needs and conditions.
 You and your therapist work together to plan the overall goals of your therapy.1

-Teletherapy is also available.
-This type of treatment may be helpful to decrease the time spent away from home or your work.
-This may include phone, text, or online therapy.
-Teletherapy is sometimes preferred by those who cannot drive to an office.2
+Teletherapy (online therapy) is also available.
+It may be a good option for many people because less time is spent away from home, school, or work.
+Online therapy may include phone calls, texts, or video conference.
+Teletherapy is sometimes preferred by people who cannot drive to an office, or who do not have a therapist close by.2

 There are many types of therapy.
-Two of the most common types of talk therapy are cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT).
+Two of the most common are cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT).

 Cognitive behavioral therapy (CBT)